Skip to content

 The Gardens and the House were constructed in the 1740’s for Lord Alexander Garlies, who became 6th Earl of Galloway.

-Galloway House - Newton Stewart
+Galloway House - Garlieston

 Castles & Stately Homes